jobindjohn/vivaplus_v0.2/docs/model-doc/40-thorax.md

 C/delta = 25cmH20(2.45 kPa), alpha = 0.183, (beta = -0.291, C1/delta = 0.1966 cmH20 (19.3 Pa), and C2 = 2.71.)

 Based on [@Polio2018] the young modulus for the Null material was set to 1kPA = 1E-9GPa

+The material was not stable in the current model, which is why the liver material is used in the current preliminary version of the model.

+TODO
+- [ ] change to compressible material and add sliding contact